ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Methodology

-Common intuition trains distillation with an offline dataset with query and responses sampled from the teacher model and train the student in an SFT manner.
+A common intuition is to perform distillation using an offline dataset of query–response pairs sampled from the teacher model, and then train the student in an SFT manner.

-However, distilling auto-regressive student models in this way leads to a training--inference distribution mismatch, commonly known as \emph{exposure bias}, because supervision is provided on teacher-generated trajectories that the student policy may never enter during inference, preventing it from learning to correct its own self-induced errors~\citep{agarwal2023gkd}.
+However, distilling an autoregressive student model in this way leads to a training--inference distribution mismatch, commonly known as \emph{exposure bias} \citep{bengio2015scheduled}, because supervision is provided on teacher-generated trajectories that the student policy may never enter during inference, preventing it from learning to \emph{calibrate its own behavior} on the trajectories induced by its own policy~\citep{agarwal2023gkd}.

-Based on these intuition, we adopt \textbf{On-Policy Distillation}~\citep{agarwal2023gkd,lu2025onpolicydistillation}, minimizing the Reverse Kullback-Leibler (RKL) divergence:
+Based on these intuitions, we adopt \textbf{On-Policy Distillation}~\citep{agarwal2023gkd,lu2025onpolicydistillation}, minimizing the Reverse Kullback-Leibler (RKL) divergence:

-RKL is inherently \textbf{mode-seeking}, encouraging the student $\pi_\phi$ to focus on the high-density reasoning modes of the expert $\theta^{(k)}$ dictated by prompt $p_k$.
-By concentrating probability mass on these modes, the student is less likely to assign weight to irrelevant trajectories or non-target modes.
+RKL is inherently \textbf{mode-seeking}, encouraging the student $\pi_\phi$ to focus on the high-density reasoning modes of the expert $\pi_{\theta_{k}}$ under prompt $p_k$ for mode $c_k$.
+By concentrating probability mass on these modes, the student is less likely to assign weight to irrelevant trajectories or non-target ones.
 This ensures that the reasoning knowledge from each expert is effectively consolidated, while preserving the model’s broader generative capabilities.

-Formally, the objective function is defined as:
+Formally, the objective function is defined as

-\paragraph{Mode-aware initialization via Model Merging} Despite the theoretical advantages of RKL, on-policy distillation suffers a "cold-start": if the student $\pi_\phi$ initially lacks confidence in the target modes, rollouts rarely reach the expert’s high-density manifold, limiting the supervisory signal.
-We mitigate this by initializing the student via model merging, combining the stage-wise frontier models $\{\pi_{\theta^{(k)}}\}_{k=1}^K$ obtained during exploration, for aligning input-output mappings with the teacher $\pi_{\theta^{(k)}}$.
-This provides a more stable start and accelerating convergence under our RKL distillation setting; details can be found in Appendix~\ref{app:model_merge}.
+\paragraph{Mode-aware initialization via Model Merging} Despite the theoretical advantages of RKL, On-Policy Distillation suffers a "cold-start": if the student $\pi_\phi$ initially lacks confidence in the target modes, rollouts rarely reach the expert’s high-density manifold, limiting the supervisory signal~\citep{jang2026stable}.
+We mitigate this by initializing the student via model merging, combining the stage-wise frontier models $\{\pi_{\theta_k}\}_{k=1}^K$ obtained during exploration, to align input-output mappings with the teacher $\pi_{\theta_{k}}$.
+This provides a more stable start and accelerates convergence.
+Details can be found in Appendix~\ref{app:model_merge}.